Looking Closely at the Growth Curve for Qurate Retail Inc. (QRTEA)

 QRTEA’s Market Performance

-QRTEA stocks went down by -0.37% for the week, with a monthly jump of 13.25% and a quarterly performance of -11.59%, while its annual performance rate touched -10.83%.
-The volatility ratio for the week stands at 5.84% while the volatility levels for the past 30 days are set at 5.19% for Qurate Retail Inc..
-The simple moving average for the period of the last 20 days is -3.27% for QRTEA stocks with a simple moving average of -19.85% for the last 200 days.
+QRTEA stocks went down by -2.83% for the week, with a monthly drop of -9.08% and a quarterly performance of -11.83%, while its annual performance rate touched -12.38%.
+The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 4.34% for Qurate Retail Inc..
+The simple moving average for the period of the last 20 days is -4.42% for QRTEA stocks with a simple moving average of -21.58% for the last 200 days.

 Analysts’ Opinion of QRTEA